This post may contain affiliate links. Please read my disclosure policy.

 Instructions

 - Preheat the oven to 350º.
 Prepare 4 mini loaf pans, or 1 large loaf pan, by buttering very generously.
+You may line with parchment paper for added insurance that the loaves won't stick.

 - In a large bowl, mix together the sweet potato, coconut oil, molasses, sugar, eggs, yogurt and vanilla.